gittyhub/dividendtracker/README.md

 ---------------------
 To use the tracker you need a text list of ticker and name the list high_yield_ticker.txt.

-The list below is a description of what the files are used for: all_dividends.csv-OUTPUT OF ALL Dividends for my_income.csv dividend_history.py-DEPRECATED dividend_tracker.py
+The list below is a description of what the files are used for if available: all_dividends.csv-OUTPUT OF ALL Dividends for my_income.csv dividend_history.py-DEPRECATED dividend_tracker.py